hasenbanck/toa/SPECIFICATION.md

 ### 10.1 BLAKE3 Tree Structure

 The BLAKE3 tree structure requires careful handling.
+The power-of-2 block size requirement ensures that blocks align properly with BLAKE3's chunk boundaries and tree structure.
 Please read the BLAKE3 paper (see section 2.1) and the hazmat module documentation of the Rust crate.

 https://docs.rs/blake3/latest/blake3/hazmat/index.html